One of the most interesting questions a beginner may have is ‘how to paper tune a bow?’

 For reducing or expanding the tension on the cables, you may need to adjust the cable guard or the roller guard rod.

-To sort out the left or right tear, you will have to address the spine of the arrow by heightening draw weight.
+To sort out the left or right tear, you’ll have to address the spine of the arrow by heightening draw weight.

-At this point, you will gain a lot of confidence that your equipment is shooting the very best it can.
+At this point, you’ll gain a lot of confidence that your equipment is shooting the very best it can.

 And your confidence is worth its weight in gold.